NXP/pmt/README.md

 By default, the program will probe every available power rail.
 You can choose the rail / group you want to read by modifying the file program_config.py.

+**Notes:**

-**Program will automatically detect connected board(s).
-If 2 boards or more are connected, please specify at least board name or loc_id provided by lsftdi.**
+- Program will automatically detect connected board(s).
+If 2 boards or more are connected, please specify at least board name or loc_id provided by lsftdi.

+- In case any other FTDI USB chips are connected to the Host PC, user must ensure they are also registered in 90-ftdi.rules.

+  To do so, add new udev rule entry with correct idProduct attribute.
+E.g. for FT2232, add the following new rule in 90-ftdi.rules:

+  SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6010", GROUP="dialout", MODE="0660"

 _____________________________________________________________________________________

 ## Features